Titan submersible implosion: In social and mass media

-The 2024 American Broadcasting Company (ABC) special Truth and Lies: Fatal Dive to the Titanic examined the submersible implosion of the Titan.
-In February 2024, a movie inspired by the events of the Titan submersible incident, titled Locker, was announced.
+The 2024 ABC special Truth and Lies: Fatal Dive to the Titanic examined the implosion.
 In March 2024, a two-part documentary by ITN Productions, Minute by Minute: The Titan Sub Disaster, was broadcast by UK's Channel 5.
-The documentary included interviews with the Canadian air crew that searched the surface, Edward Cassano of the Pelagic remotely-operated vehicle team that found the wreckage, and members of the Marine Technology Society William Kohnen and Bart Kemper.
-Kohnen and Kemper had warned OceanGate about their deviation from accepted engineering practices in 2018.
+The documentary included interviews with the Canadian air crew that searched the surface, Edward Cassano of the Pelagic remotely-operated vehicle team that found the wreckage, and members of the Marine Technology Society who had warned OceanGate about their deviation from accepted engineering practices in 2018.
 Analysis of the mysterious "banging" sounds that seemed to indicate the occupants were still alive was a main feature of the first part.

-In May 2025, the BBC and Discovery Channel aired Implosion: The Titanic Sub Disaster, a documentary co-produced along with other international broadcasters.
-It features exclusive access to the U.S. Coast Guard's investigation, previously unseen footage, expert interviews, and archive footage of an interview with Rush and of a Titan dive filmed for a possible TV feature under consideration by Discovery Channel host Josh Gates.
+In May 2025, the BBC and Discovery Channel aired Implosion: The Titanic Sub Disaster, a documentary co-produced with other international broadcasters.
+It features exclusive access to the US Coast Guard's investigation, previously unseen footage, expert interviews, and archive footage of an interview with Rush and of a Titan dive filmed for a possible TV feature under consideration by Discovery Channel host Josh Gates.
 The film includes a video recorded aboard the Titan's support vessel that appears to capture the sound of the implosion, during which Wendy Rush, the wife of OceanGate CEO Stockton Rush, is heard asking, "What was that bang?"
 The documentary questions OceanGate's safety practices and whether the tragedy could have been prevented.

 On June 11, 2025, Netflix released the documentary Titan: The OceanGate Disaster.
-The documentary primarily examines a number of issues, such as Stockton Rush, OceanGate's manufacturing and operating practices prior to the Titan Implosion as well as the cause, response, and aftermath to the Titan implosion.
-The documentary includes interviews with former Oceangate employees, whistleblowers, and government officials.
+The documentary primarily examines a number of issues, such as Rush, OceanGate's manufacturing and operating practices prior to the implosion, as well as the cause, response, and aftermath.
+The documentary includes interviews with former OceanGate employees, whistleblowers, and government officials.

+In April 2026, Christine Dawood, the wife of Shahzada and mother of Suleman, gave an interview to the British newspaper The Guardian detailing her account of events surrounding the voyage and the aftermath.
+She announced a book about her experiences called Ninety-Six Hours, which was published by Whitefox on May 12, 2026.